SimplyWallSt/Company-Analysis-Model/industry_averages.markdown

 We also calculate the averages across the entire market in each country we cover, this allows us to find the median PE Ratio for New Zealand for example.

-We include all listed companies in each market/ region in our averages, this means companies with listings in many countries (e.g. Royal Dutch Shell) will be included in our calculations in multiple countries.
+We include all primary listed companies in each market/ region in our averages, this means for companies with listings in many countries (e.g. Royal Dutch Shell) the country of their primary listing (usually their headquarters) is used.
 This is to give a better comparison to the rest of the market for investors in each country.
-Funds are excluded and ADR's are normally included if they are listed in the same currency as the exchange.
+Funds and depositary receipts are excluded.

 To give an example of this for NZX:AIA (Auckland International Airport), an infrastructure company based in New Zealand: